taoshidev/vanta-cli/README.md

 ## Note

-Vanta CLI is in beta and is still under active development.
+Vanta CLI is under active development.
 Please report any issues or feedback on the [Vanta CLI GitHub repository](https://github.com/taoshidev/vanta-cli).

 ### Process Flow
 From a high level, here is what happens to register with collateral on Vanta Network.

 1. Register your hotkey with Vanta Network: `vanta subnets register`
 2. Stake TAO into theta using your own hotkey: `vanta stake add`
-3. Collateral deposit, which under the hood signs an extensic and sends the command off to the super validator.
-The super validator will then transfer the amount specified into our smart contract: `vanta collateral deposit`
+3. Collateral deposit, which signs an extrinsic and sends the command off to the super validator.
+The super validator will then transfer the amount specified into the smart contract: `vanta collateral deposit`
 4. (Optional) View collateral amount tracked in the contract: `vanta collateral list`

 ## Installation